SquidCaptain/Tea-Shop/README.md

 # Tea Shop

-This project is a website designed to be comfortable and user-friendly through effective  and user control.
+This project is a website for a tea shop designed to be comfortable and user-friendly through effective use of colors, event handlers, and convenient features.

 ## Demo